jesselap/tinyapp/README.md

 # TinyApp Project

+Welcome to my TinyApp project!
+This was a great project to cut my full stack web application teeth on.
+Please enjoy your canter through the code!

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Final Product